 The routes followed by the ambulance, consisted by a mixture of UMTS and GPRS covered areas: Only a relatively low percentage of the geographical area of Athens is covered by 3G cells, centred close to the main routes and highways.
 For the remaining area the system had to fallback to GPRS thus considerably lowering the available speed.
-Several road speeds were tested, from a standstill position to a top speed of 140 Km/h.
+Several road speeds were tested, from a standstill position to a top speed of 120 Km/h.
 Finally, alternative routes were followed, that included four road tunnels, three times travelling sideways to a mountain and several urban canyons.

 Various scenarios were run mostly in relation with videoconferencing and included the actual trauma, real-time ECG signals, supervision of the actions of the ambulance personnel, etc. Also, a number of different still images were transmitted that included patient and trauma details, paper printed information, screenshots of medical equipment and other patient details.
+The simplest of the methods was used to transmit the above: the user just pointed the camera to the information to be transmitted, including CRT or TFT displays (ECG, etc).
+That way the overall procedure was simplified and there were no wireless channel collisions due to multiple streams of data sent.